Too Many Tools That Don't Talk? Here's How to Fix It

 The Tool Sprawl Problem

 It usually happens gradually.
 You sign up for a CRM.
 Then a project management tool.
 Then a separate invoicing app.
 Then a time tracker.
 Then a communication tool.
 Then a marketing platform.
 Then a reporting tool because none of the other tools give you the reports you need.
+The result?
+A stack full of tools that don't integrate — and a team drowning in manual work to bridge the gaps.

 Now your team has 10+ browser tabs open, they're logging into different apps all day, and the same client information lives in five different places.
 Every businesses in Springfield, MO and nationwide knows this feeling — the tools that were supposed to make things easier have made things harder.